amankrsingh1812/OS-LAB/OS Lab 3/OS Lab 3 Report.md

 #### Task 3: swapping in mechanism:

+**Swap-in Process** -
-**Swap-in Process** -  The entrypoint of Swapin process is `swapinprocess()`.
+- The entrypoint of Swapin process is `swapinprocess()`.
 Whenever there are requests for swap in the `swapinprocess` process is woken up.

-It then iterates in the Swapin queue and one-by-one satisfies the requests.
+- It then iterates in the Swapin queue and one-by-one satisfies the requests.
 It first calls `kalloc()` to get a free-frame page in the physical memory.
 Then it reads the swapped-out page from the disk into the free-frame.
 Then `swapInMap()` is called, which updates the flags and Physical Page Number (PPN) in the appropriate `Page Table Entry (PTE)`.
 Then the corresponding process it woken up.

-After satisfying all the requests in its queue, the Swapin Process goes into SLEEPING state.
+- After satisfying all the requests in its queue, the Swapin Process goes into SLEEPING state.
 While doing all this, appropriate `locks` are acquired and released, so as handle synchronous requests.

+- `read_page()` reads the swapped out page file of the corresponding process's PTE into the buffer `mem`.
+It first computes the corresponding file and then calls the inbuilt `fileread()` function to read the contents of the file.

 ```c
 void swapinprocess(){